The practical Chapters 4 + 5 are always developing as i experiment and find new ideas

 Broadbanding is a state of being on the look out - to make sure it's safe.
-As with focussed sensing it's also a state of alertness, but it's purposefully and actively, not getting on with life, just being aware of it.
+Broadbanding is not just doing nothing or taking a moment's tea-break.
+It is purposefully and actively receptive.

 Start with Listening

 i recommend starting with listening, it is far easier, and essentially practices the same thing.

 The first aim is to combine seeing and listening together.

 The ability to switch it on is the first step.

 As a balance for focussed activity, animals often only do it for a second.
 Look at any pigeon or blackbird while eating.
 This form of sensing is so vital for survival that they interrupt any delicious meal to do it.
 Notice how quickly they can change between doing what they want to do in their focussed mode, to their broadband mode - and the second the head is up, they are able to instantly turn off any self centered thought or behaviour and register if anything dangerous is moving.

 Humans have no natural predators.
 Humans lack the motivation to go broadband.
 It may be useful to start with, to look-out and listen out for 'dangerous pigeons'.